lackdd/Itinerary-prettifier/README.md

     *   Prevents creation of output file on error conditions.
 6.  **Additional Features:**

-    *   Supports formatting enhancements for output to stdout (optional).
+    *   Supports formatting enhancements for output to stdout.
-    *   Highlights specific information like dates, times, offsets, airport names, and cities using color and formatting (optional).

 #### Example